WillBuik/hyphae-handshake/README.md

 The selected Noise protocol's AEAD is used to provide packet and header protection for the handshake and 1-RTT packet spaces.

-All of the nitty-gritty details of the Hyphae hanshake are described [here](HANDSHAKE.md).
+All of the nitty-gritty details of the Hyphae handshake are described [here](HANDSHAKE.md).

 Roadmap: